 The site is a busy acute hospital, so all works were planned in detail to ensure no disruptions to the on-going operation of the hospital.
 Close client liaison enabled a seamless transition and continuous 24-hour service.

-As principal contractor NG Bailey was responsible for all site works.
+As Principal Contractor, we were responsible for all site works.
 The energy centre houses a new primary intake substation; replacement HV cabling; three new substations and three new steam boilers providing steam and heating; emergency generators; a combined heat and power unit; three steam boilers; new water storage tanks; oil storage tanks and associated mechanical and electrical infrastructure.